vuldin/redpanda-instruqt-day2-operator/02-day2-operator-node-replacement/assignment.md

 ```bash,nocopy
 pod "redpanda-2" deleted
 ```

+> Note: Deleting a pod can take around 45 seconds depending on your environment.

 Deleting the PVC and pod for redpanda-2 will allow the StatefulSet to create a new pod as redpanda-2 located on one of the replacement nodes.
 Check that this new pod is on one of the new Kubernetes nodes: